pegasus17717/Smash_Python_Coding_Lesson1/README.md

 # Smash101_Python_Coding_Lesson1

-"Hello World" This is the loveletter that our coders wrote to other coders around the globe.
-Perhaps even in the extrestiarl planet.
+“Hello, World!” — the timeless love letter from one coder to another, echoing across the globe… and maybe even reaching distant planets. 🌍👾

-This repository is dedicated for completely new learners to quickly grasp the knowledege and master the essentials of Python
+Welcome to Smash101 — a super duper beginner-friendly repository designed to help absolute newcomers quickly grasp the fundamentals of Python and build a strong coding foundation with confidence.